 Valparaiso University students may study fall semester, spring semester, or the entire year at the Universidad de las Américas-Puebla (UDLAP) in Puebla, México.
 Students enroll in Spanish language, literature, business, and civilization courses for international students offered at the beginning, intermediate, advanced, or superior level.
 Students with solid language skills may also choose one or more courses from the regular curriculum for Mexican students; including business, international relations, math, economics, literature, art, and other areas.
 These courses may count as electives toward the Spanish major or minor; or toward certain general education, major, or minor requirements, with the approval of the department chair.

-Program dates for both the Fall 2017 semester and 2017-2018 academic year options have not officially been determined.
+Program dates for the Spring Semester of 2018 have not been determined yet.
 Dates listed serve as an estimate until official dates are determined - typically shared with official acceptance from the host institution.